-- What facilities are there, such as a lake or pool? - What are the sleeping arrangements? - What is the schedule like?
+- What facilities are there, such as a lake or pool? - What are the sleeping arrangements?
+Are showers/bathrooms in the cabins or in another building? - What is the schedule like?
 Is the program structured or does it emphasize elective and individual choices?
-In what areas does the camp focus on skill-building? - What instructional or specialty programs are offered? - How does the camp program meet individual needs and differences?
+In what areas does the camp focus on skill-building? - What type of instructional swim program is offered?
+Is it required?
+Until what age? - What other instructional or specialty programs are offered? - What types of programs and facilities are available in the event of bad weather? - How does the camp program meet individual needs and differences?